regardscitoyens/historique-groupes-deputes/README.md

 - [ ] generate sql commands by MP by period to fill _groupe_acronyme for authored object with date included

 - [ ] check objects with info not filled

+- [ ] generate sql commands to set last groupe to all MPs ?